 There are so many things, people, places, details that I am thankful for.
-So many that rather than publishing a long list of them, I’m going to follow the advice of fellow blogger Emily – who also happens to live in this magical place here in Ericeira – I’m going to be specific about what I’m thankful for.
+So many that rather than publishing a long list of them, I’m going to follow the advice of fellow blogger and friend Emily – who used to live in this magical place here in Ericeira – I’m going to be specific about what I’m thankful for.

 I’d like to give a special thanks

-Here is a little note that maybe will describe a bit the beautiful feeling that got engraved in me today, a reminder that people are good, that life is beautiful, and worth living.
+Here is a little note that maybe will describe a bit the beautiful feeling that got engraved in me today, a reminder that people are good.

 To you, your kind soul, your worried eyes and your genuine smile.